The Vernacular Architecture Forum seeks applications for the 2024 Access Awards.

 The deadline for applications is Wednesday, November 15, 2023.

 In an effort to bring fresh voices to the study of vernacular buildings and landscapes the Access Award supports first-time attendance at a VAF annual conference.
 VAF welcomes applicants who would benefit from attending, and who can also contribute fresh perspectives to our work, by virtue of training, background, occupation, or life experience.
 Preference will be given to applicants who have limited access to financial support for travel to conferences.

-There is no geographic restriction on the award and local practitioners, scholars, and students may apply.
-Winners are not required to give a paper at the meeting, although they may.
-The award will cover the cost of registration for the conference including tours.
-Winners who live more than 50 miles from the conference site will also receive a stipend of $300 for travel and lodging, to be presented at the conference.
+There is no geographic restriction on the award and practitioners, scholars, and students may apply.
+Winners are not required to give a paper or a poster at the annual conference, although they may.
+The awardee will receive a full complimentary registration including tours and the banquet for the VAF conference.
+Recipients who are students will receive a complimentary one-year membership to the VAF.
+Winners who live more than 50 miles from the conference site will also receive a stipend of $300.00 for travel and lodging, to be presented at the conference.
 Up to two awards will be given per year.